Echo (miniseries): Writing

 Borys Kit of The Hollywood Reporter described Echo as "a grounded crime story", while his colleague Aaron Couch compared its tone and footage to Daredevil (2015–2018), Breaking Bad (2008–2013), and John Wick (2014), calling it "Marvel's version of a cable drama rather than an MCU streaming series".
 The series is the first Marvel Studios project to receive a TV-MA rating, which executive producer Brad Winderbaum called "a new direction for the [Marvel Studios] brand".
 Freeland added that this rating allowed the characters to be shown as "people", ones that "bleed, they die, they get killed and there are real consequences".
 Freeland drew inspiration from Daredevil and The Punisher (2017–2019).
 Winderbaum and Freeland noted that the series would have "street-level stakes" that would be less focused on the larger MCU narrative and "cosmic consequences", with Freeland adding it was "not the fate of the universe" but "the fate of family".
 Much of the series is set after the events of Hawkeye while also exploring a "seismic event" in Lopez's family history and how that leads her towards Wilson Fisk / Kingpin.
 Family is one of the main themes of the series, specifically how it is defined, with a spectrum of family dynamics shown in the series: Fisk and Lopez's conditional, "unhealthy family relationship" on one side, and Lopez's biological family on another.
 Freeland said, at the start of Echo, Lopez has "one definition of family, and over the course of the show we're going to challenge that definition and see if she's able to see things in a different way".
 Echo is initially portrayed as a villain in the comics, something Freeland was drawn to and Marvel Studios encouraged her to further explore and "push the envelope" with.

+Echo references Fisk's murder of his father, Bill Fisk, as seen in Daredevil, though viewers noted the type of hammer Fisk used was changed for Echo.
+D'Onofrio acknowledged Echo had some discrepancies with the character's backstory, saying some things would change slightly moving forward to keep the stories interesting and it was more important to align with the tone of the previous Netflix series.